lunarc/lunarc_docs/docs/batch_system.md

 ended.
 Valid type values, selecting the event you can get notified about, are BEGIN, END, FAIL, REQUEUE, and ALL (any state change).

+If messages do not arrive, please monitor your junkmail or spam folder.

 #### Job dependencies

 To describe job dependencies, use the -d option of sbatch.
 This is